JoshCoriunder/Blog/posts/2015-05-26-The services that help us be who we are.md

 ## Hipchat
 ![placeholder](http://blog.coriunder.com/img/Hipchat.png "Medium example image")

-Hipchat is not just another team chat app, the integration between Jira,Bitbucket and Hipchat helps keep the team up to speed with what is happenning.
+Hipchat is not just another team chat app, the integration between Jira,Bitbucket and Hipchat helps keep the team up to speed with what is happening.

 When ever a team member completes a task or commit a change the team member the "Room" with him are updated on the change and can see the implications of that change.